rhysstever/Eona/Campaigns/Whispers In Opira/Session Notes/Session 2.5 - The Cost of Life.md

 ## A Deal with Divinity
 - Both "wake up" in a main walkway in the [[Eternal Athenaeum]]
 	- Notice they are ethereal, not in solid bodies --> they are their souls
-- Booming, deafening voice comes over them, that only they can hear, Unus
+- Booming, deafening voice comes over them, that only they can hear
-- Has taken interest in them: wants to extend their life so they can continue Unus's work
+- Unus has taken interest in them: wants to extend their life so they can continue Unus's work
 	- "As followers of me, I watched over you and saw your final moments.
 I saw you each selflessly put yourself in front of another- putting your own life out for someone you cared about.
 And that is what caught my interest."
 	- "The world needs more selfless lives such as yourselves.
 With the help of Yher, you both will be able to return to your world, for a short while.
 As you know, there is a great evil on the loose and it needs to be stopped before more hurt is done."
 	- "That is, of course, if you wish to do so.
 You may allow your soul to rest and remain here, in the [[Eternal Athenaeum]] with all of the other followers of Unus from the beginning of time."